 - Choose love story ideas that allow character development

 - Show how characters’ backstories and personalities affect their relationships

 - Learn how to write a romance novel using flawed (rather than perfect) characters

 - Make obstacles to your characters’ romance interesting but believable

 - Avoid writing bad sex scenes (unless part of your story)

 - Limit overused romance plot tropes

 1. Know the romance genre (and your subgenre) inside out

-When you don’t read widely within the romance genre (or your own romantic subgenre), it’s easier to use worn-out plot or descriptive details without realising.
+When you don’t read widely within romance (and your own romantic subgenre), it’s easier to use worn-out plot or descriptive details without realizing.

 Clichés in the paranormal romance subgenre, for example, include: